Canada opens Para Hockey Cup with dominant win over Italy | CBC Sports

 Canada opens Para Hockey Cup with dominant win over Italy

 Six different Canadians delivered multi-point performances, with James Dunn's hat trick leading the way.
-Canada's 48 shots on goal set a new Para Hockey Cup record for most shots in a game by one team, including 20 in the first period alone.
+Canada's 48 shots on goal set a new Para Hockey Cup record for most shots in a game by one team, including 20 in the first period.

 "I thought we put together a solid effort tonight.
 It's a special feeling being on home ice, and I think the guys fed off it," said Canadian forward Corbyn Smith.